 - Preheat oven to 425 degrees.

-Place pre-made pizza crust on baking sheet, or make your own crust.
+- Place pre-made pizza crust on a baking sheet, or make your own crust.
 Sami's Bakery pizza crusts are excellent!
 Even Dr. Caldwell Esselstyn recommends them.
-My local health food store carries them, and they can be ordered online.
-Link below.
+My local health food store carries them, and they can be ordered online as well.
 (I receive no advertising money from them.
 I just like their products).
 If you would like to make your own, there's a link below.